liljenstolpe/calico-neutron/doc/source/devref/l3_only_networks.rst

 at using pluggable IPAM.

-With Calico, even though each compute host is a router, it is still desirable to allocate IP addresses such that the IP addresses on VMs in a given rack/pod fall with a specific IP prefix for that rack/pod.
+With Calico, even though each compute host is a router, it is still desirable (but not a hard requirement) to allocate IP addresses such that the IP addresses on VMs in a given rack/pod fall with a specific IP prefix for that rack/pod.
 This is so that VM routes can be aggregated on each ToR router, and on any fabric routers between the ToR routers.
 Hence the practical